ciarand/guzzle-docs/tour/using_services.rst

 Commands are used to take action on a web service and format the response from the web service into something useful.

-Commands can be instantiated and configured by a client by calling the ``getCommand()`` method on a client and using the short form of a command's name.
-The short form of a command's name is calculated based on the folder hierarchy of a command and converting the CamelCased named commands into snake_case.
+Commands can be instantiated and configured by a client by calling the ``getCommand()`` method on a client and using the command's name.

+By default, a client will attempt to find concrete command classes using the short form of a command's name.
+This is calculated based on the folder hierarchy of a command and converting the CamelCased named commands into snake_case.
 Here are some examples on how the command names are calculated:

 #. ``Foo\Command\JarJar`` **->** jar_jar
 #. ``Foo\Command\Test`` **->** test